mukhtar-github/LeetCode-Explore/Introduction to Data Structure/Introduction to Data Structure.md

 Suppose you were told that you needed to build some software to keep track of all the DVDs in an inventory.
 This is the exact same scenario that we just described above, but on a much larger scale.
 So let's imagine the DVD box as a virtual DVD library.
 For each DVD, you would have certain properties that would be specific attributes of the movies themselves.

 In addition to the properties of a DVD, you're also told the maximum number of DVDs that can be stored in the inventory.
 Obviously, you wouldn't want to store ancient movies from the 1900s unless they were popular ones, right?
 Say you were told that the requirement is to maintain a maximum inventory of just 100 DVDs.
 This is an important piece of information because, without this, you wouldn't be able to find the perfectly sized box to fit all the DVDs easily.
 How could we find a box of a particular size that would be able to fit a maximum of 100 DVDs?
 Well, lucky for us, we don't need to physically find a cardboard box or anything—there's a programming construct for this purpose.
 That programming construct is known as an *Array*.

+### What Is an Array?

+> An Array is a collection of items.
+The items could be integers, strings, DVDs, games, books—anything really.
+The items are stored in neighboring (contiguous) memory locations.
+Because they're stored together, checking through the entire collection of items is straightforward.

+So, how can we relate this back to the physical DVDs?
+Well, do you keep your DVDs all around the house in multiple locations?
+Hopefully not!
+Most people keep all of their DVDs right next to one another inside one gigantic box, or perhaps on a bookshelf.
+We do this so that if we need to find a particular DVD, we can quickly search through all of them without running from room to room.